 The engraving space on the TR650 Series is much wider than it is tall, so wide artwork will fill out the engraving space nicely.

 Trays make brilliant displays to commemorate an occasion.
-They have a large, flat area that can be filled with highly-visible engraving.
-Optional stands allow easy display in a case or on a desk, or a wall hanging mount can be soldered on.
+They have a large, flat area to display highly-visible engraving.
+Optional stands also make it easy to display these in a case or on a desk, or add a hanging mount to display this on a wall or in an office.

-Since trophies come in so many shapes and sizes, it can be difficult to even know where to start.
-On top of that, the ideas you have in your head might be difficult to implement.
+Since trophies come in so many shapes and sizes, it can be difficult to even know where to start, and on top of that, the ideas you have in your head might be difficult to implement.
 We’ve put together some examples that can help you get started, but first let’s look at the anatomy of a trophy.

 The Anatomy of a Trophy Cup